Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 Sold the canteen biscuits this pm @

-5 for 10c and make a neat profit of 15c
+5 for 10c & make a nett profit of 15c

-5 tins of the other companies sold at
+5 tins the other companies sold at

 the rate of 4 for 10c & did not keep

-any for the men at work.
-Some
+any for the men at work some

-of our in company missed out
+of our in campers missed out

 & some of the workers missed